cornelcroi/photo-sharing-website/README.md

   - full-Stack ReactJs Application developped using AWS Amplify
   - single admin user created at deployment
-  - automatically creating photo thumbnails
+  - automatically creates photo thumbnails
-  - automatically detecting relevant labels for each uploaded photo and display these labels on album gallery page
+  - automatically detects relevant labels for each uploaded photo and display these labels on album gallery page
   - static website is generated on demand by a AWS Lambda
-  - static websit sits in public/website folder
+  - static websit sits in `./public/website` folder
   - 4 html templates
   ```
     /albums-gallery-template.html                                       <-- Jupyter notebook which provides